resolverai/devdock-extension/README.md

 ### Unique Proposition

-Devdock is the first-of-its-kind "code to earn" AI-powered VS Code extension, specifically designed for the Starknet ecosystem.
+Devdock is the first-of-its-kind "code to earn" AI-powered VS Code extension.
 It simplifies contract deployment, integrates seamlessly with your workflow, and pays you for your successful deployments.

 ## Features